The Department of Statistics at Western Michigan University offers the following programs:

 - List of courses including catalog description.

 - Classes are offered on a rotating basis.
-Please plan your schedule accordingly.
+Plan your schedule accordingly.

 Please complete the application by Feb.
 15 if you are interested in a teaching assistantship for the next fall semester.

 Make a difference